 Congestive Heart Failure

-As the only hospital in the region to offer heart transplantation, The Nebraska Medical Center is the destination for advanced congestive heart failure (CHF) treatment options.
+As the only hospital in the region to offer heart transplantation, Nebraska Medicine is the destination for advanced congestive heart failure (CHF) treatment options.

 Patients have access to comprehensive advanced heart disease treatments including medical therapies, ventricular assist devices, artificial hearts and cardiac transplantation close to home.
 Receiving treatment close to home allows patients to continue to be involved in their community and draw strength from the support of their friends and family who are able to be a part of their treatment.

 The program at the medical center is run as a heart failure disease management program which offers each patient thorough evaluation and professionals who are experts in treating cardiomyopathy.

 - Heart failure cardiologists, certified in advanced heart failure and cardiac transplantation

 - Transplant cardiac surgeons

 - Genetic Testing and Counseling

 - Advanced heart failure nurse coordinators with cardiac transplantation certification and critical care expertise provide 24/7 patient care

 - A multidisciplinary team of experts who meet weekly to review each patient and determine the best advanced heart failure therapy